Tilana/tilana.github.io/_posts/2020-01-04-sense-history.markdown

 layout: post
 title: sense-history
 date: 2020-01-12 13:32:20 +0300
 description: Explore your city from a different perspective.
-How often do you cross the former Berliner Wall on your way to work?
+How often do you cross the former Berlin Wall on your way to work?
 How many trees older than 100 years do you pass?
 img: berlin_wall.png # Add image post (optional)
-fig-caption: # Add figcaption (optional)
+fig-caption: Source: OpenStreetMap# Add figcaption (optional)
 tags: [Raspberry Pi, Technology & Society, Maps]
 ---